deliciousbrains/better-search-replace/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog ##

+### 1.2 ###
+* Switched to AJAX bulk processing for search/replaces
+* Decreased minimum "Max Page Size" to 1000
+* Added "Help" tab with system info for easier troubleshooting

 ### 1.1.1 ###
 * Added ability to change max page size